Frequently Asked Questions

 What causes blood spots?

 Small spots of blood (sometimes called "meat" spots) are occasionally found in an egg yolk.
 These do not indicate a fertile egg; they are caused by the rupture of a blood vessel on the yolk surface during the formation of the egg.
 Most eggs with blood spots are removed during the grading process, but a few may escape detection.
 As an egg ages, water moves from the albumen into the yolk, diluting the blood spot.
 Thus, a visible blood spot indicates a fresh egg.
 Such eggs are suitable for consumption.
 The spot can be removed with the tip of a knife if you wish.
 Brown eggs commonly have specks of brown pigment floating in the egg white.
 These spots are not blood and are harmless to the consumer!

 Are FARMHOUSE EGGS® a good source of protein?

 Yes, FARMHOUSE EGGS® are a good source of protein.
-Protein is a part of every body cell and critical to the process of making new body tissue during times of growth, infancy, childhood, adolescence and pregnancy.
-In fact, many experts believe eggs are the best source of high quality protein.
-Each FARMHOUSE egg contains 6.3 grams of much needed protein.
+Protein is a part of every body cell and critical to the process of making new body tissue during times of growth, infancy, childhood, adolescence, and pregnancy.
+Many experts believe eggs are the best source of high-quality protein.
+Each FARMHOUSE egg contains 6.3 grams of much-needed protein.